dereuromark/cakephp-ide-helper/docs/Annotations.md

 You can use `'IdeHelper.autoCollectBlacklist'` config to exclude certain variables.
 The array accepts both strings or regexp patterns like `'/^\_.+$/i'` for underscore prefixed variables).

-### Pagination collections
+### Entity collections
-By default, all collections (pagination, find) are object collections when being passed to the view layer.
+Usually, all collections (pagination, find) are object collections when being passed to the view layer.
 As such, the template annotates added for it are e.g.
 ```
 @var \App\Model\Entity\Article[]|\Cake\Collection\CollectionInterface $articles
 ```
-The config `IdeHelper.templateCollectionObject` can be set to a FQCN string, if you want to display a custom class.
+The config `IdeHelper.templateCollectionObject` can be set to a FQCN string if you want to display a custom class (e.g. `\Cake\Datasource\ResultSetInterface`).

 If you always pass them an array, you can use `IdeHelper.templateCollectionObject` set to `false` to reflect this in the annotations:
 ```